 It is important to note that Medication-assisted Treatment (medical detox) does not cure any individual’s addiction, nor does it guarantee success without being used in conjunction with other treatment such as 12-step programs, behavioral rehabilitation treatment, counseling, therapy, and strong aftercare plans.

-Long-term sobriety takes daily effort, and GateHouse Treatment is just providing a solid foundation for our clients to begin their journey on.
+Long-term sobriety takes daily effort, and GateHouse Treatment is committed to providing a solid foundation for our clients to begin their journey.

 How Does MAT Work?

 - Reduces withdrawal symptoms, such as Post-Acute Withdrawal Syndrome (PAWS)